What are some quick balloon designs to do at a restaurant?

 My calculation is two to three minutes a person.
 In two hours at three minutes a person, you will interact with forty kids or twenty kids an hour, at a ratio of 1:1 (1 kid to 1 adult).
 Ten tables an hour.
 Keep in mind this is a weekday where restaurants only fill to 50% compacity with families.

-Remember, restaurants are different each week, will bring a new challenge every time and are affected by the seasons.
-No two restaurant are alike.
+Remember, restaurants are different each week, will bring a new challenge every time, and are affected by the seasons.
+No two restaurants are alike.

 Presently 315 people are receiving informative emails.
 Don’t be left behind, join by click on the Sign-Up button at the top of the Facebook page under the Unlocking the Secrets of Restaurant Entertainment banner or click this link.